Patrick-Cole/pygmi/README.md

 * numexpr 2.4
 * numba 0.15.1

-It is possible that it migt work on earlier versions, especially on non-windows operating systems.
+It is possible that it might work on earlier versions, especially on non-windows operating systems.
 Under windows, there are compiled .pyd files (python version of a dll) which require the NumPy and Python version to match.
 However, for actual releases, I do post windows binaries which include a standalone python distribution (that will not interfere with existing installations), so this should not be a problem.

 ##Installation
 ###General